Saeidh0/Rock-paper-scissors/README.md

 2D GUI Version
 The project eventually evolved from a terminal-based game into a 2D graphical interface.
 The GUI version includes:
-•	Interactive buttons
+•	Interactive user input
-•	Graphical Rock, Paper, Scissors choices
-•	Visual game feedback
+•	working with pygame input and print function
 •	Score display
 •	Interactive menus
-•	A more user-friendly experience
 Project Evolution
 One of the main goals of this project was not just to make a game, but to use it as a way to learn and practice new programming concepts.
 Version 1 — The Basics